What Does the Landlord Need to Do to Evict the Tenant?

 Step 1: Give Written Notice

 The exact name varies state-to-state, but generally, a tenant must be provided a termination of tenancy notice.
 The requirements of how this must be served upon a tenant also vary by state.
 In some states, the tenant must be served in person.
-In others, you may attach it to the door of the tenant's property.
+In others, you may attach it to the door of the tenant's property, or do both.

 Step 2: Commence the Lawsuit